ceilingFan456/MMaDA/README.md

 </div> -->

 ## 📰 Latest Updates
+* **[2025-09-09]** We open source a comprehensive RL framework for diffusion language model, [dLLM-RL](https://github.com/Gen-Verse/dLLM-RL), which also supports post-training our MMaDA model.
 * **[2025-06-02]** We open source our **MMaDA-8B-MixCoT** at [Huggingface](https://huggingface.co/Gen-Verse/MMaDA-8B-MixCoT).
 * **[2025-05-24]** We add support for MPS inference, tested on M4.
 * **[2025-05-22]** We release the inference and training code of MMaDA for text generation, multimodal generation and image generation.